ieatacid/OctoPrint-GcodeEditor/extras/GcodeEditor.md

 ---

-Adds edit buttons to the items in the file list which let you edit the gcode of any file that's not currently printing.
+Adds edit buttons to the items in the file list which let you edit the G-code of any file that's not currently printing.